flattiverse/connector-csharp/IMPLEMENTERS.md

 * The team-less form is used for spectator and admin logins.
 * Normal players may also omit `team`; in that case the server auto-selects the non-spectator team with the fewest currently connected normal players.
 Ties are resolved by the smallest team id.
 * If a tournament is in `Commencing` or `Running`, spectator logins may be rejected with `0x37`, non-participants may be rejected with `0x36`, and a player login without `team` is auto-assigned to the configured tournament team of that account instead of using least-populated-team selection.
+* Galaxies may additionally maintain separate ACL whitelists for normal players and admins.
+If one of those lists is empty, that login kind stays open to all accounts.
+If it contains at least one account id, only listed accounts may connect with that login kind.
+ACL changes do not disconnect existing sessions.
 * `runtimeDisclosure` is a fixed 10-nibble hexadecimal string.
 Each nibble declares one runtime automation aspect in this order: `EngineControl`, `Navigation`, `ScannerControl`, `WeaponAiming`, `WeaponTargetSelection`, `ResourceControl`, `FleetControl`, `MissionControl`, `LoadoutControl`, `Chat`.
 * Runtime disclosure nibble values: `0=Unsupported`, `1=Manual`, `2=Assisted`, `3=Automated`, `4=Autonomous`, `5=AiControlled`.
 * `buildDisclosure` is a fixed 12-nibble hexadecimal string.
 Each nibble declares one build-assistance aspect in this order: `SoftwareDesign`, `UI`, `UniverseRendering`, `Input`, `EngineControl`, `Navigation`, `ScannerControl`, `WeaponSystems`, `ResourceControl`, `FleetControl`, `MissionControl`, `Chat`.